Good Food designed by Face23 January,2012

-Good Food is a Monterrey (MX) based fast food brand focused on creating a healthy alternative within the traditional convenience category.
-Their identity and packaging, developed by self styled, ‘supermodernist’ design agency Face Creative, mixes a minimal typographic and iconographic approach with tactile and premium print treatments.
+Good Food is a Monterrey, Mexico, based fast-food brand focused on creating a healthy alternative within the traditional convenience category.
+Their identity and packaging, developed by self-styled, ‘supermodernist’ design agency Face, mixes a minimal typographic and iconographic approach with tactile and premium print treatments.

 Health is communicated in the packaging’s straightforward and ‘honest’ approach and shuns a lot of the tried and tested visual techniques consumers have come to expect.
 As such it flies incredibly close to the aesthetics associated with own brand products, the utilisation of subtle print treatments, confident typographic variety and multiple communication methods work well to offset this perception but perhaps by only a few degrees.
 This is not the packaging of a gourmet meal but one that understands the world of convenience but not at the expense of quality.